-Day 4 of 12 Days Of Christmas - 4 Calling Birds:
+Day 4 of 12 days of Christmas - 4 calling birds: 7 best Christmas social campaigns

 The fourth day of Christmas is usually reserved for four calling birds.
 However, the times they are a changin' and we'd like to update this gift into something a bit more modern.
 Twitter is a great way to follow/stalk your friends, celebrities and favourite companies.
 Since jumping on the bandwagon, companies have rather quickly become more than adequate when it comes to promoting their business through social media campaigns and viral videos.
 So instead of offering you Calling Birds, we're offering you some of our favorite social media strategies.
 Tweet tweet.